thomasFJS/FitJourney/docs/documentation.md

 Ce document reprend toutes les étapes du projet qui a été réalisé dans le cadre du travail de diplôme de la formation Technicien ES en informatique de Thomas Fujise.

 ## Abstract
-FitJourney is an application that allows personal trainers to follow up all his clients training data that is retrieved using Polar connected watches.
+FitJourney is an application that allows personal trainers to follow up all their clients training data that is retrieved using Polar connected watches.
 It also allows clients to access their training and diet plan.
 The application allows clients to look at the details of each of their workouts.

 FitJourney is a WEB application made with Flask Python framework.
 It relies mainly on the Polar Accesslink API which allows the use of data from connected watches.